szmeku/ultramarynia/README.md

 ## How to run scrapper

-1. node backend-services/start-scraper-browser.js
+1. Run the command: `node backend-services/start-scraper-browser.js`
-2. browser will be open, use it to go to facebook.com and sign in
+2. A window will open.
+Use it to go to facebook.com and sign in.
-3. put crontab.md in your crontab folder
+3. Move `crontab.md` to your crontab folder.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).